 As a small business owner, you already know it’s close to impossible to be the master of all trades.
 It’s likely at some point you will need the help of a freelancer or contractor.
 Whether it’s a one-off task, or ongoing part time work, it pays to know where to look for talented help.
-Here are some of the best places for outsourcing odd jobs.

 Your own network

 Before you look further afield, start by asking your own network for referrals.
 It could be as simple as sending an email around to your team or emailing friends and family with details of the type of help you are seeking.
 Your business social media pages – such as Facebook and LinkedIn – may also be useful outlets for posting a callout.